Maternal, Child and Reproductive Health

 Despite remarkable global progress, the most essential maternal and reproductive health interventions still do not reach the poorest and most vulnerable women, girls and children in the developing world.

-Although the number of maternal and child deaths has decreased considerably, the Sustainable Development Goals that focus on reducing maternal (SDG3.1) and child (SDG3.2) mortality are far from being reached.
+Although the number of maternal and child deaths has decreased considerably, the Sustainable Development Goals on Health (SDG3) that focus on reducing maternal (SDG3.1) and child mortality are far from being reached.
 Half of women in developing regions do not receive the recommended amount of health care they need.
-Around 287,000 women die every year as a result of complications related to pregnancy, childbirth or postpartum, and almost all of these preventable deaths occur in developing countries.
+Around 285,000 women die every year as a result of complications related to pregnancy, childbirth or postpartum, and almost all of these preventable deaths occur in developing countries.
 The difference in maternal mortality rates between developed and developing countries is the biggest global health inequity today.
 Moreover, every year more than eight million children under five years of age die from preventable causes, many within the first month of life.
+Most maternal, child and adolescent deaths and stillbirths are concentrated in just two regions: sub-Saharan Africa and South Asia.
+The difference in maternal mortality figures between developed and developing countries is the greatest global health inequity that exists today.
+A woman in sub-Saharan Africa has a 130 times greater risk of dying from causes related to pregnancy or childbirth than a woman in Europe or North America.
+In addition, more than five million children under the age of five die each year from preventable or treatable causes, many of them in the first month of life.
+A child born in a low-income country has an average life expectancy at birth of about 63 years, compared with 80 years in a high-income country.

 Despite progress over the last decade, women and children still face disproportionate inequalities in access to and quality health careClara Menéndez, Director of the Maternal, Child and Reproductive Health Initiative

-The Maternal, Child and Reproductive Health Initiative, which integrates all areas of the institution (research, training, analysis and global development), generates knowledge, innovation and capacity through projects and activities focused on the following areas:
+Improving the health of the most fragile and marginalized populations, such as pregnant women, children under five and adolescents in developing countries, is a priority for ISGlobal.
+The Maternal, Child and Reproductive Health Initiative, which integrates all of the institute's areas of action (research, training, technical assistance, analysis and incidence), generates knowledge, innovation and capacity through projects and activities in the following fields:

 Causes of death: One of the problems that continues to hamper progress in the reduction of maternal and child mortality in developing regions is the lack of reliable data on the levels and causes of mortality.
 To that end we are working to design, validate and implement Minimally Invasive techniques for investigating causes of death in low-resource settings and in different cultural, religious and geographical backgrounds.
 Minimally Invasive Tissue Sampling (MITS) is a technique that consists in using very fine needles to recover tissue samples from different organs, and analysing such tissues through anatamopathological and microbiological techniques, thus allowing an accurate establishment of the cause of death.
 In contrast to the complete autopsy, MITS can be performed by specially trained technicians and with limited infrastructure.
 The technique was developed through the CADMIA and CADMIA-plus projects, set the basis for CHAMPS, a global child mortality prevention and surveillance network, and has become the cornerstone of a new pathology-based surveillance alliance.